-Use of the Framingham data deposited in dbGaP is restricted to research on: genotypephenotype associations; molecular phenotype (e.g., gene expression; microRNA)-phenotype associations; and proteomics/metabolomics-phenotype associations.
+Use of the Framingham data deposited in dbGaP is restricted to research on: genotype-phenotype associations; molecular phenotype (e.g., gene expression; microRNA)-phenotype associations; and proteomics/metabolomics-phenotype associations.
 All other phenotype-only analyses are prohibited (note: investigators may request data for such phenotype-only analyses through NHLBI's BioLINCC).
-Additionally, the o Investigate individual pedigree structures or individual participant genotypes for the purpose of identifying individuals or families; or explore issues such as non-maternity or non-paternity.

-Framingham data may not be used
+Additionally, the Framingham data may not be used to: